paul-beckett/adventofcode2024/README.md

 # adventofcode2024
-advent of code 2024 in Go
+This is a repo for advent of code 2024 solutions in Go